mcmah309/rust_core/README.md

 🚀 **Dart Friendly:** Developed with ergonomics in mind. e.g. Dual Support for `Option` and Nullable Types.
 If a method or extension exists for `Option<T>`, it's also available for `T?`.

 🧪 **Robust Testing:** Every feature tested.
-Around 400 meaningful tests.
+Over 400 meaningful tests.
 Reliability and performance in every feature.

 ### Official Packages Based Off rust_core
 | Library | Description |